picnicml/doddle-model/README.md

 sbt publish-local
 ```

-Add dependency to your SBT project definition:
+Add the dependency to your SBT project definition:
 ```scala
 libraryDependencies += "com.picnicml" %% "doddle-model" % "0.0.0"
 ```